mnemnion/orb/doc/md/notes/concordance.md

                      default.

+   - version      :  Some schema come with versions, many do not.
+Example, the code for 'a' in ASCII/utf will never change, so that version is 'official'.

    - description  :  Somewhat of a misnomer, this is a unique string that defines the codepoint.
 In ``utf`` an example would be «∞ INFINITY utf: U+221E, utf: E2 88 9E». ¶